linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 b.
 What accounts for the differences between the two banks' accounts?

 31. Two bonds are available for purchase in the financial markets.
-The first bond is a two-year,  $1,000 bond that pays an annual coupon of 10 percent.
-The second bond is a two-year,$ 1,000, zero-coupon bond.
+The first bond is a two-year,  \$1,000 bond that pays an annual coupon of 10 percent.
+The second bond is a two-year,\$ 1,000, zero-coupon bond.
 (LG 3-7) a.
 What is the duration of the coupon bond if the current yield to maturity is 8 percent?
 10 percent?
 12 percent?

 b.
 How does the change in the current yield to maturity affect the duration of this coupon bond?
 c.
 Calculate the duration of the zero-coupon bond with a yield to maturity of 8 percent, 10 percent, and 12 percent.